poigit/m6ATM/README.md

 # m6ATM v1.0.0
 m6ATM is a Python-based computational pipeline that applies deep neural networks to predict m6A sites at single-base resolution using Nanopore Direct RNA Sequencing (DRS) data.
+Briefly, m6ATM uses a collection of reads to characterize each transcriptomic site and determines whether it is m6A modified or not.
 ![m6ATM](fig/intro.png)

 ## Installation